DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Introduction

 \section{Introduction}

-Transformer-based diffusion models achieve strong image generation quality, but existing architectures commonly rely on fixed tokenization schemes that result in equal amounts of compute being spent across spatial regions and diffusion timesteps.
-Common Diffusion Transformer (DiT) \cite{peebles2023scalablediffusionmodelstransformers} based models apply a \textit{patchify} operation to transform a 2D input into a token sequence: fixed-size non-overlapping patches of the 2D input are flattened into tokens, resulting in both low- and high-information spatial regions being represented by the same number of tokens.
-Furthermore, an identical \textit{patchify} operation is applied at every diffusion timestep.
-This ignores two sources of natural adaptivity in image diffusion: different image spatial regions contain different amounts of detail, and diffusion trajectories typically progress from coarse structure at early timesteps to fine details at late timesteps.
+Transformer-based diffusion models \cite{peebles2023scalablediffusionmodelstransformers} achieve strong image generation quality, but they commonly rely on fixed tokenization schemes: a fixed \textit{patchify} operation converts every image into the same grid of tokens at every denoising step.
+This design makes token count an architectural constant.
+A uniform background patch, a high-frequency object boundary, an early noisy timestep, and a late detail-refinement timestep all receive the same token budget.
+This ignores two sources of natural adaptivity in image generation: different spatial regions contain different amounts of detail, and diffusion trajectories typically progress from coarse to fine structure across timesteps.

-In the language modelling domain, recent works have explored foregoing the pre-trained tokenizers commonly used to convert text strings into token sequences and instead training directly on the UTF-8 encoded bytes of the text.
-Such approaches merge bytes into tokens in a dynamic and data-dependent manner either through rule-based heuristics \cite{zhou2024bytelatenttransformer, liu2025superbpespacetravel} or through end-to-end learned byte-level or token-level chunking mechanisms \cite{hnet, qu2026dynamiclargeconceptmodels}.
-Such methods have been shown to learn meaningful token boundaries without explicit supervision and improve model scaling and efficiency.